spaansba/PowerTree/README.md

 - **Largest File:** Shows the size and full path of the largest file found
 - **Largest Folder:** Shows the size and full path of the largest folder found

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+Created by Bart Spaans

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ### Upcomming Features
 - Allow for files/folders being automatically excluded by reading the -gitignore in the start folder